People committed to doing good, better.

 Catalpa Quarterly Newsletter | September 2022

-This month we welcome some new talent to the Catalpa team - and we mean talent in the true sense of the word.
+This month we welcome some new talent to the Catalpa team.

 With over 30 years experience in international program management across Australia, Asia, Africa and the Pacific, Karen Hill has hit the ground running in her new role as Partnerships & Growth Manager.